derkandre/Simple-One-Page-Website/README.md

 ## Demo
 ☞ https://opw-demo.netlify.app/

---
+### Useless Note
-Still a newbie in web development.
+Still a newbie in web development so the code may be clunky haha.